Skip to main content

 The Cornell Plant Disease Diagnostic Clinic staff performed the sample testing for the NYSDEC 2017 Survey.
 These two new finds were were the only positive finds from 143 samples processed by the PDDC in 2017.
 The first positive was found in the Sanders Preserve, approximately 3 miles east of the original oak wilt site and the second positive was found at a residence around 7 miles to the Northwest of the original site.

-To stay up to date on the 2018 survey, please visit the NYSDEC Oak Wilt webpage to view their Quarterly Reports for 2018.
+To stay up to date on the status of Oak Wilt in New Yokr State, please visit the NYSDEC Oak Wilt webpage.

 IN THE NEWS: